💠

 ASCII85 decoding adds complexity with special cases:

-• The ‘z’ character represents 4 zero bytes (0x00000000)
+• The ‘z’ character represents 4 zero bytes (0x00000000) – this is a space-saving optimization

 • The sequence ‘~>’ marks the end of encoded data

-• White space is ignored during decoding
+• White space (spaces, tabs, newlines) is ignored during decoding

 • Certain implementations use different delimiters